Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 The hero image is by @lum3n and can be downloaded free of charge from Unsplash [Unsplash web address](https://unsplash.com/photos/-RBuQ2PK_L8).

-The tree wallpaper design used as a background throghout the site as been edited to different sizes and hues by me, but the original can be downloaded from the Creative Tacos site, which has a beautiful collection of free design resources [Creative Tacos website](look up 'digital papers' on creativetacos.com).
+The tree wallpaper design used as a background throghout the site as been edited to different sizes and hues by me, but the original can be downloaded from the Creative Tacos site, which has a beautiful collection of free design resources.
+To find free background wallpaper options, look up 'digital papers' on https://creativetacos.com/

 -_Timeline_-